-While surveys suggest and improvement in mental health and wellbeing during the school year (Autumn compared to Summer surveys), the number of acute instances of poor mental health did not lessen as significantly as we would have liked.
-This was particularly the case for a number of Y6 pupils who have had significantly disrupted learning (social as well as educational) during their time with us and had to cope with SATs and the transition to high school.
+While surveys suggest and improvement in mental health and wellbeing during the school year (Autumn compared to Summer surveys), the number of acute instances of poor mental health did not necessarily lessn.
+This was particularly the case for a small number of Y6 pupils who have had significantly disrupted learning (social as well as educational) during their time with us and had to cope with SATs and the transition to high school.
 At present, we are not seeing the same level of need with the current pupils in school.
-This year's focus on mental health and wellbeing will have a particular focus on 'resilience'.
+The continued This focus on mental health and wellbeing will have a particular focus on 'resilience'.